Bringing Diversity from Diffusion Models to Semantic-Guided Face Asset Generation: Conclusion

-We have introduced a novel 3D face generative model that allows for semantic control and creates high-quality face models, which is unprecedented in 3DMM of human face.
-The main contributions that realize our model is a specifically designed normalization network and a disentangled generator that are able to utilize not only the high-quality scanned models but also in-the-wild face models that are vast in quantity and semantic information.
-Experiments have demonstrated that our model can effectively normalize faces from arbitrary lighting conditions, generate novel face and perform attribute manipulations on the generated 3D face in multiple semantic directions.
-We believe that the progress our system achieves has great potential use in many applications, including VFX production, customized digital avatars and the generation of synthetic training data for other fundamental computer vision research.
+We have introduced a novel 3D face generative model that allows for semantic control and creates high-quality face models, which is unprecedented in 3DMM of human faces.
+The main contributions of our model are a specifically designed normalization network and a disentangled generator, which can leverage not only high-quality scanned models but also in-the-wild face models, which are abundant in quantity and semantic information.
+Experiments have demonstrated that our model can effectively normalize faces under arbitrary lighting conditions, generate novel faces, and perform attribute manipulations on the generated 3D face in multiple semantic directions.
+We believe that the progress our system achieves has great potential for use in many applications, including VFX production, customized digital avatars, and the generation of synthetic training data for other fundamental computer vision research.

 \begin{acks} This research was sponsored by the U.S. Army Research Laboratory (ARL) under contract number W911NF-14-D-0005.
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Office, the U.S. Army Research Laboratory or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation. \end{acks}